Walk with your family through some historic, jungle safari and scenic places.

 We follow the same ‘protocol’ of getting woken up with a hot beverage, packing up before breakfast for the next few days of our camping trek.
 We descent for about 45 minutes to a small ravine, cross a Himalayan glacier melt river.
 This river is also a natural boundary between two districts.

 We begin walking this morning on a ‘flattish’ terrain for 45 minutes to a small stream.
-We start our ascent from the stream through Alders, Oak, Rhododendron forest.
+Then, we start our ascent from the stream through Alders, Oak, Rhododendron forest.
 This is a lovely route to be hiking in a mixture of woods that is alive with birds and wildlife.
 We will get glimpses of Himalchuli and Boudha Himal today.

 Our kitchen crew will stop by a water source to make our lunch along the trail once again.
-We will have a long relaxing lunch stop before continuing on our hike to our stop for the night.
+We will have a long relaxing lunch stop before continuing our hike to our stop for the night.
 Our walk today is mostly uphill in beautiful surroundings.

 We start our hike on undulating terrain for one hour before we descend past some small hamlets.
 We will pass a school on the way which we can visit.